 - Always unplug power tools when you leave the work area.

 - Keep kids and pets away from the work area.
-With young children have someone on had to supervise them to avoid getting distracted.
+With young children have someone on hand to supervise them to avoid getting distracted.

-Indoors you don't have as many issues with height and ladder.
-Many homeowners used to call my handyman business to paint their stairwells and/or exceptionally high ceilings requiring scaffolding to paint … and that's a smart move as my technicians work off ladders every week, so it's second nature for them.
+Indoors you don't have as many issues with height and ladders (well I do need a ladder for 9 ft ceilings).
+Many homeowners used to call my handyman business to paint their stairwells and/or exceptionally high ceilings requiring scaffolding to paint.
+That's a smart move as my technicians work off ladders every week, so it's second nature for them.

 - Plan projects so you're able to cleanup the work site each night, one that is safe for family members.
 When necessary, place safety tape around areas you want people to stay out of.